-Homeowners, at some point in time, will realize it is time to replace windows in their home.
+If you live in your home long enough, it’s a certainty that you’ll end up replacing your windows.
 Instead of thinking of it as draining your pocketbook, consider the energy savings that you will receive.
-If you choose SeasonGuard windows you can save 40%, which is unheard of in the window industry.
-If you know what to look for when in the market for replacement windows, you can be rest assured you made the best decision possible.
-We are going to discuss the signs your windows need to be replaced, energy efficient terms and what they mean to you as well as the top 5 things to consider in your purchasing process.
+If you choose SeasonGuard windows, you can save 40%, which is unheard of in the window industry.
+Arming yourself with information will allow you make the best possible decision.
+We’ve got you covered with signs your windows need to be replaced, energy efficient terms and what they mean, and the top five things to consider in your purchasing process.

 Signs your windows need to be replaced:

 - You can feel a draft of cold air in the winter coming from the window sash or frame and you feel heat when standing near your windows in the summer.